kramse/security-courses/README.md

 https://en.wikipedia.org/wiki/LaTeX

-BTW: Adding LaTeX code in the middle of a document is wrong, you should rather update the classes and stylesheet for that!
-(I know some of my presentations contain LaTeX-code in the middle, sorry I am lazy ;-) )

 ## What you need
 If you dare to continue on I suggest you first get a working installation of LaTeX, for instance the TeXLive.
 See this reference: http://www.tug.org/texlive/